monkoose/DoNe/README.md

 > Work in progress.
 Tested only on Linux

 - Configures luals to better work with defold projects
-- Includes defold api annotations
+- Includes defold API annotations
 - Adds a command to extract dependency annotations
 - Adds commands to build, hot-reload and fetch
 - Configures all defold filetypes to be properly detected and highlighted